 There's nothing quite like exploring the countryside via an inflatable kayak – it's the ultimate spring and summer experience.
 The rivers and lakes of the UK provide a unique perspective of nature, and kayaking is a fun and healthy alternative to heading out for a hike or bicycle ride.
 The most accessible way of getting yourself, friends and family out onto the water are with an inflatable kayak.
 Read on to see our expert list of the best inflatable kayaks available in 2024.

-Best budget inflatable kayak - ITIWIT 100 2/3 Person Touring - View on Decathlon
+• Best two/three-person: ITIWIT 100 2/3 Person Inflatable Kayak – View on Decathlon

-Adding to the accessibility of inflatable kayaks is the price.
+The price of inflatable kayaks adds to the accessibility.
 Many brands offer budget kayaks that are perfectly acceptable for taking the family onto a lake for a few hours.
 Additionally, more robust and expedition inflatable kayaks are available for serious river-bound adventures.

 Much like paddle boards, also known as SUPs, the accessibility and cost of inflatable kayaks are an increasingly popular outdoor activity, perfect for scratching your itch for adventure.
 If you already own a SUP, you know you can transform it into a kayak by using a paddle board kayak seat.
 Plus, at the bottom of this page, we look at the safety and legal considerations you need to be aware of for kayaking.